Gonlos/project2/README.md

 # Project2
 Project 2 on IronHack bootcamp.
-Make a MEAN website in a week
+Make a website in a week Express and MongoDB.

-Web to post jokes based on twitter and made with HTML, SCSS, Javascript, Express, MongoDB.https://joke-lmfao.herokuapp.com/
+Web to post jokes based on twitter. https://joke-lmfao.herokuapp.com/